Bleedmagic/BagKat-Konek/README.md

 - **Development Team:** For their hard work and dedication.
 - **Community Members:** For their participation and valuable input.

+## Contact Us

+or any inquiries or feedback, feel free to reach out!

 ## License

 This project is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for more details.